Need help with your booking call 01280 733 483

 San Anton Palace

 All-day excursion by ferry to Gozo, the other inhabited island of the Maltese archipelago and home to the Ġgantija Neolithic temples.
 Excavated in 1826 and thought to be dedicated to a fertility deity, the complex is our first destination.
 Some believe that Gozo is in fact Ogygia, Calypso’s legendary island in Homer’s Odyssey.
 The Calypso’s Cave viewpoint takes its name from this idea and offers beautiful views across Ramla Bay.
 After a group lunch, our explorations of Gozo conclude with a visit to Victoria (originally Rabat), the capital city of Gozo, which is crowned by the fortified mediaeval Citadella.
 Return by ferry to the island of Malta and transfer to our hotel.
-Dinner tonight is independent.

 Includes Breakfast